Datagrid, a Procore Company

 Connect GitHub

-1. Click the + Create button in the top left of the Datagrid interface.
+1. Click + Create on the top left of the screen

-3. Search for GitHub in the integration list.
+3. Search for the GitHub integration from the list

-4. Log in with your GitHub account and authorize Datagrid's access when prompted.
+4. Log in with your GitHub account and provide your GitHub Personal Access Token during setup

-6. Select the data objects to import, such as Issues, Pull Requests, and Commits.
+1. Select the GitHub data objects to include in your dataset (e.g., Issues, Pull Requests, Commits)

-7. Click Start First Import to begin the initial sync.
+2. Click Start First Import to begin syncing

 Authenticate access

-1. Open the GitHub dataset from the left side panel.
+1. Navigate to the GitHub dataset in the left side panel

-2. Click the ... menu in the top right of the dataset.
+2. Click ... on the top right of the dataset, then Edit Pipeline

-4. Click the Schedule button next to the Import Configuration button.
+3. Click the Schedule button (beside the Import Configuration button)

 Why use GitHub with Datagrid

-What you can build with GitHub Datagrid integration
+What you can build with GitHub and Datagrid

 Resources and documentation

-• Webhook events and payloads reference — event types and payload schemas
+• GitHub webhook events and payloads for event types and payload structures

 Frequently asked questions

-What GitHub data objects can I import into Datagrid?
+What data can I import from GitHub into Datagrid?

-Can I connect private GitHub repositories to Datagrid?
+Can I connect multiple GitHub organizations to Datagrid?

 Similar integrations